rapha18th/fruit-classifier/README.md

 ```
 $ heroku create
 ```
-Let us configure our variables, these are the access token from facebook and a verify token that you create yourself(make sure it is unique and keep it safe for later):
+Let us configure our variables, these are the access token from Facebook and a verification token that you create yourself(make sure it is unique and keep it safe for later):
 ```
 $ heroku config:set ACCESS_TOKEN=xxxxxx
 ```